ghorwin/SIM-VICUS/CONTRIBUTING.md

 ### Your First Code Contribution

 SIM-VICUS and all code in the SIM-VICUS repo is placed under an open-source license.
-Hence, by providing your contributions there are automatically placed under the same license, such that SIM-VICUS and all code in the repository remains fully open-source.
+Hence, by providing your contributions they are automatically placed under the same license, such that SIM-VICUS and all code in the repository remains fully open-source.
+You as contributor must ensure that your contributions are free of license restrictions of third-party code included in your contribution.

 ### Commit guidelines